-Exterior rendering of the Methodist University Cape Fear Valley Health School of Medicine
+Artist Rendering of the Proposed Methodist University Cape Fear Valley Health School of Medicine entrance

 Through the generosity of the Golden LEAF Foundation, Thursday was yet another milestone day for the future of the Methodist University Cape Fear Valley Health School of Medicine and the future of health care in Fayetteville, Cumberland County, and the entire Southeastern North Carolina region.